| SOME TIPS FOR PLATFORM

 - Speak slowly,

-distinctly, confidently, and with a smooth flow.
+distinctly, confidently, in a normal (conversational) tone of voice, and with a smooth flow.

 - Realize that rapid